-TOGETHER WITH AND SUBJECT TO THE RIGHTS OF OTHERS in the Declaration of Easements and Covenants dated as of March 28, 2011, between Blackberry Farm, LLC, Samuel E. Beall, III and wife, Kreis B. Beall, James A. Haslam, III, and wife, Susan Bagwell Haslam, Alexander Investment Company, L.P., Lamar Alexander, Trustee of The Lamar Alexander Personal Residence Trust-2006; Leslie B. Alexander, Trustee of The Leslie B. Alexander Personal Residence Trust-2006; The Hurricane Mountain Conservancy and Trout Creek Properties, LLC of record in Record Book 2290, page 1383, in the Blount County Register of Deeds Office.
+5. Rights of others in the non-exclusive easement for ingress and egress to the Premises.
+6. Terms of Master Declaration of Covenants, Conditions, Restrictions and Easement for the Hurricane Mountain Lands of record in Miscellaneous Book 114, page 36; Agreement Regarding Covenants of record in Miscellaneous Book 116, page 344; Amendment to Master Declaration of Covenants, Conditions, Restrictions and Easement for Hurricane Mountain Lands of record in Miscellaneous Book 209, page 688; Amendment to Agreement regarding Covenants of record in Record Book 2035, page 1926, in the Blount County Register of Deeds Office.
+7. All matters disclosed on the plat of survey of Christopher M. Rosser, Tennessee RLS No. 1929 dated October 29, 2015, bearing project no. SEI#2868K.
+8. Terms and conditions contained in the Declaration of Easements and Covenants dated as of March 28, 2011, between Blackberry Farm, LLC, Samuel E. Beall, III and wife, Kreis B. Beall, James A. Haslam, III, and wife, Susan Bagwell Haslam, Alexander Investment Company, L.P., Lamar Alexander, Trustee of The Lamar Alexander Personal Residence Trust-2006; Leslie B. Alexander, Trustee of The Leslie B. Alexander Personal Residence Trust-2006; The Hurricane Mountain Conservancy and Trout Creek Properties, LLC of record in Record Book 2290, page 1383; Amended and Restated Declaration of Easements and Covenants dated December 1, 2011, of record in Record Book 2290, page 1493, both in the Blount County Register of Deeds Office.
+9. Declaration of Restrictions and Covenants dated November 7, 2015, of record in Record Book 2432, page 1943, in the Blount County Register of Deeds Office.